Tulsa vs. Arkansas State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's total is 11.5 points higher than the combined 51 PPG average of the two teams.
+- The two teams combine to score 51 points per game, 11.5 less than the over/under in this contest.

-- The 72 points per game these two squads have surrendered to opponents this season are 9.5 more than the 62.5 total in this contest.
+- This contest's total is 9.5 points under the 72 these two squads combine to give up per game in 2021.

-- The average total in Golden Hurricane games this season is 55.5, 7.0 points fewer than Saturday's total of 62.5 .
+- The Golden Hurricane and their opponents score an average of 55.5 points per game, 7.0 fewer than Saturday's total.

 Tulsa Stats and Trends